Commercial Package Policy (CPP)

-Prior to the advent of the Commercial Package Policy (CPP), insurers offered such individual commercial insurance contracts as the General Property form, Comprehensive General Liability form, Business Auto form, Boiler and Machinery form, and Business Crime form, among others.
-The CPP provides much more flexibility than the previous forms.
-It has a broader scope of commercial insurance coverage as well.
+Before the Commercial Package Policy (CPP) was introduced, insurers commonly issued separate commercial contracts such as the General Property form, Comprehensive General Liability form, Business Auto form, Boiler and Machinery form, and Business Crime form.
+The CPP offers broader commercial coverage and more flexibility than these earlier standalone forms.

-With a CPP, the insured is not required to carry specific coverages.
-He/she may choose one coverage part and the contract is monoline.
-When another is added, the policy becomes a true package policy.
-Again, the insured is not required to select any particular coverage part that is available.
-There are several coverage parts available to be added to the policy, including, but not limited to, liability, commercial property, inland marine, crime, auto, boiler and machinery, and farms.
+With a CPP, the insured doesn’t have to purchase specific coverages.
+If the insured selects only one coverage part, the contract is monoline.
+Once additional coverage parts are added, the policy becomes a true package policy.
+The insured can choose from several available coverage parts, including (but not limited to) liability, commercial property, inland marine, crime, auto, boiler and machinery, and farms.

 A common declarations page is attached to the CPP.
 The information in this section applies to any coverage part added to the policy.
 The common declarations page will typically include the following information:

-The CPP also includes a common conditions form to which all coverage parts are subject.
+The CPP also includes a common conditions form.
+All coverage parts added to the CPP are subject to these conditions.
 This form consists of several conditions that apply to all coverage parts added, including:

 Cancellation